oliveirabruno01/pixel-agi/README.md

 3. Add access to the GPT-4 Vision/LlaVA model to leverage its computer vision capabilities?

 Once these tasks are completed, the focus will shift to building a massive dataset  ̶t̶h̶a̶t̶ ̶b̶u̶i̶l̶d̶s̶ ̶i̶t̶s̶e̶l̶f̶  and conducting several training runs.
+The following image formats are not definitve, and I'm still trying to figure out the best balance between lenght and perfomance.
+Each task requires some special treatments, but eventually I will group all tasks in "general".

 ## Future Work